ctjacobs/imperialscrmenu/README.md

 ImperialSCRMenu is an Android application for checking the daily menu at Imperial's SCR restaurant.

-Note: This project is not affiliated with Imperial College London.
+Note: The ImperialSCRMenu project is not affiliated with Imperial College London nor with its catering services.
+The author is not responsible for any inaccuracies in the content provided by the SCR restaurant's website.